Hugo8705/Ghost/README.md

 # Ghost
-Repository for testing themes on the Ghost blogging platform
+Repository to test themes on the Ghost blogging platform